 The size of the screen isn't the only thing that matters.
-Lower-end Chromebooks such as the $229 Lenovo N22 Touch sport 1366 x 768-pixel displays, which are fine for writing and reading.
+While we appreciate the bright, color-accurate panel in the$179 Samsung Chromebook 4, its 1366 x 768-pixel dimensions mean it's best for writing and reading.
 But if you want sharper images, video and graphics, spring for one with a full-HD display (1920 x 1080 pixels), such as the $359 Acer Chromebook R 13.

 Windows 10 has been built for touch screens, but you can get the same functionality in Chrome OS.
 You just have to know which one to get — and expect to pay about a $100 premium.
-The $280 Acer Chromebook R 11 can bend into a tablet, making use of its IPS touch-screen display.
+While old at this point, the $280 Acer Chromebook R 11 can bend into a tablet, making use of its IPS touch-screen display.
+The HP Chromebook x2 has a detachable design, meaning you can remove the keyboard like you would on a Microsoft Surface and use the screen as a standalone tablet.